valasek/timesheet/README.md

 ## Fixes
 - handle more than one year of reporting without data refresh (add year to retrieving data in addition to month)
 - implement rollback in js store if DB fails
-- Edit records
-  - do not save the value id ESC is pressed

 ## Improvements business
 - Add validations on entered data